solidpayorg/gitmark/README.md

 Git mark will generate a new address to send to, a fee, an amount, a spending private key and unspent tx data as inputs to an rpc or a simple script `tx.sh` that lives in the bin directory.
 Future versions will use a transaction builder to send to a network directly

-After running this script, an empty commit message is generated which you can check in, and points to the latest new unspent transaction, creating a two way link
+After running this script, an empty commit message is generated which you can check in, and points to the latest new unspent transaction, creating a two way link.
+The commit message is a gitmark [URI](./URI.md)

 Congratulations!
 You have now marked your first git repo!